OCA/edi/product_export_wamas/readme/DESCRIPTION.rst

-This module provides a method to export products and product packagings as WAMAS format.
+Module provides a method to export products, product packagings and product barcodes as WAMAS format